 Each option series has its own maturity date, after which the product will expire.
 Options can be held until expiration.
+For American options, the buyer can request an early exercise and close positions before the expiry date.
+European options can only be exercised on expiration.
 Whether or not a retail investor chooses to close the contract prior to expiration will depend on their investment strategy and risk profile.
 A short option position can be closed by entering a buy order in the market on any trading day during the lifetime of the option.
 A long option position can be closed by entering a sell order in the market.